 - Served on active duty under Executive Order 10957 (August 10, 1961)

-- Received the Armed Forces Expeditionary Medal, the Vietnam Service Medal, the Navy Expeditionary Medal, the Marine Corps Expeditionary Medal or an equivalent expeditionary medal
+- Received the Armed Forces Expeditionary Medal, the Vietnam Service Medal, the Navy Expeditionary Medal, the Marine Corps Expeditionary Medal, or an equivalent expeditionary or service medal.

 - Served in a designated crisis zone